Editorial Standards

 Common Form 8809‑I Mistakes And How To Avoid Them

-• Mixing up forms Do not confuse domestic Form 8809 with Form 8809‑I. The FATCA extension uses 8809‑I and is mailed to the Austin address in the instructions.
+- Mixing up forms Do not confuse domestic Form 8809 with Form 8809‑I. The FATCA extension uses 8809‑I and is mailed to the Ogden, UT processing campus (Department of the Treasury, Internal Revenue Service, Ogden, UT 84201-0209) per the current separate instructions.

-• Filing late The IRS must receive your request by the original Form 8966 due date.
+- Filing late The IRS must receive your request by the original Form 8966 due date.
 Mail early and keep proof.
+A request received after the due date will be denied, and a late request does not preserve a timely filing position or shield you from failure‑to‑file exposure.

 What Happens After You File Form 8809‑I